joserra-15/php-employee-management-v1/README.md

 ## Starting 🚀

-_First you need to have a local copy of the repository, for this you have to do is start your IDE and in the console copy the next command:_
+_First you need to have a local copy of the repository, for this what you have to do is start your IDE and in the console copy the next command:_

 ```
 git clone https://github.com/joserra-15/php-employee-management-v1.git